-There is no evidence that this scheme would impact on people in any way because of this characteristic except in the case of War Pension and those claimants receiving a Disability Benefit who are protected by the Government.
-There is no evidence that this policy would impact on people in any way because of this characteristic.
-There is no evidence that this policy would impact on people in any way because of this characteristic.
-There is no evidence that this policy would impact on people in any way because of this characteristic.
-There is no evidence that this policy would impact on people in any way because of this characteristic.
-There is no evidence that this policy would impact on people in any way because of this characteristic.
-There is no evidence that this policy would impact on people in any way because of this characteristic.
-There is no evidence that this policy would impact on people in any way because of this characteristic.
-There is no evidence that this scheme would impact on people in any way because of this characteristic.
-However, any person unable to complete the application form will be offered assistance from the Benefits Teams in completing the application form and also be signposted to outside agencies such as Citizens Advice and Money Advice Service There is no evidence that this scheme would impact on people in any way because of this characteristic.
-However, any person unable to complete the local council tax support application form will be offered assistance from the Benefits Team in completing the form and also be signposted to outside agencies such as Citizens Advice, Stepchange and Money Advice Service There is no evidence or research available.
-This policy is based on nationally applicable legislation and it covers all applicants who must all meet a set of standards and criteria intended to ensure that evidence of hardship justifies a reduction in council tax liability.
+Disability There is no evidence that this scheme would impact on people in any way because of this characteristic except in the case of War Pension and those claimants receiving a Disability Benefit who are protected by the Government.
+Race There is no evidence that this policy would impact on people in any way because of this characteristic.
+Religion or Belief There is no evidence that this policy would impact on people in any way because of this characteristic.
+Sexual Orientation There is no evidence that this policy would impact on people in any way because of this characteristic.
+Gender Reassignment There is no evidence that this policy would impact on people in any way because of this characteristic.
+Pregnancy, maternity or paternity There is no evidence that this policy would impact on people in any way because of this characteristic.
+Marriage and Civil Partnership There is no evidence that this policy would impact on people in any way because of this characteristic.
+Rural Isolation There is no evidence that this policy would impact on people in any way because of this characteristic.
+Socio-economic factors There is no evidence that this scheme would impact on people in any way because of this characteristic.
+However, any person unable to complete the application form will be offered assistance from the Benefits Teams in completing the application form and also be signposted to outside agencies such as Citizens Advice and Money Advice Service Other (e.g. those with There is no evidence that this scheme would impact on people in any way because of this dependants/caring responsibilities, characteristic.
+However, any person unable to complete the local council tax support application asylum seeker and refugee form will be offered assistance from the Benefits Team in completing the form and also be communities, children in the care signposted to outside agencies such as Citizens Advice, Stepchange and Money Advice Service system etc) Is there any evidence or research that There is no evidence or research available.
+This policy is based on nationally applicable legislation demonstrates why some individuals or and it covers all applicants who must all meet a set of standards and criteria intended to ensure groups are, or are not, affected? that evidence of hardship justifies a reduction in council tax liability.

 If there is a potential adverse impact, please state why and whether this is justifiable.
 There is no potential adverse impact from this policy.
-Outcome of EIA No major change needed X Adverse impact but continue Adjust the policy /proposal Stop and remove the policy/proposal How will you monitor your policy, procedure, function to ensure there is no adverse effect on the protected characteristics (e.g. gender, age, etc) in the future?
-Due to the nature of the reductions in the level of support, all working age claimants have the potential to have reductions in their support, however, they can be considered for further assistance under the exceptional hardship policy.
+Outcome of EIA No major change needed X Adverse impact but continue Adjust the policy /proposal Stop and remove the policy/proposal How will you monitor your policy, procedure, function to ensure there is no adverse effect on the protected characteristics (e.g. gender, age, etc) in the future? heir suppo evel of support, all working age claimants ha rt, however, they can be considered for furth